-The aim of this call for proposals is to provide young scientists with the means to set up and lead a research team within a laboratory established in France.
+The aim of this call for proposals is to provide four young scientists with the means to set up and lead a research team within a laboratory established in France.

-Chairs should aim to develop research of excellence in the field of the microbiome in prevention and human health, and to enrich the national research environment and infrastructures currently being built in this field.
+The chair should aim to develop research of excellence in the field of the microbiome in prevention and human health, and to enrich the national research environment and infrastructures currently being built in this field.

 Applicants’ research expertise should cover at least one of the research priorities/axes of the “SAMS” Programme, and in particular those addressing the following issues:

-• Developing cutting-edge research on the host-microbiome symbiosis;
+- Developing cutting-edge research on the host-microbiome symbiosis;

-• Identify the disruptive elements – internal to the microbiome, of environmental or dietary origin, or linked to the host itself – and explain the sequence of microbial, metabolic and immune events, etc. that cause disruption of the symbiosis and homeostasis;
+- Identify the disruptive elements – internal to the microbiome, of environmental or dietary origin, or linked to the host itself – and explain the sequence of microbial, metabolic and immune events, etc. that cause disruption of the symbiosis and homeostasis;

-• Identify biomarkers of risk, diagnosis and prognosis, as well as predictors of treatment response and toxicity, so that they can be included in the medical arsenal for personalised care;
+- Identify biomarkers of risk, diagnosis and prognosis, as well as predictors of treatment response and toxicity, so that they can be included in the medical arsenal for personalised care;

-• Developing new preventive and therapeutic strategies, as well as specific, controlled interventional studies, which identify and correct “defects” in the microbiome in order to improve prevention in the general population, patient management and optimise treatments;
+- Developing new preventive and therapeutic strategies, as well as specific, controlled interventional studies, which identify and correct “defects” in the microbiome in order to improve prevention in the general population, patient management and optimise treatments;

-• Developing data science relating to the study of human holobionts (host-microbiome) at the interface of biology and medicine, and mathematics (medical computing, statistics, modelling, artificial intelligence).
+- Developing data science relating to the study of human holobionts (host-microbiome) at the interface of biology and medicine, and mathematics (medical computing, statistics, modelling, artificial intelligence).

-The call for professorships is divided into two phases: the first phase, which is selective and compulsory, consists of submitting an application to demonstrate the interest in joining the French research environment (identification of the host laboratory is not compulsory); the second phase consists of submitting the research project in collaboration with the chosen host laboratory.
+The call for junior chair is divided into two phases: the first phase, which is selective and compulsory, consists of submitting an application to demonstrate the interest in joining the French research environment (identification of the host laboratory is not compulsory); the second phase consists of submitting the research project in collaboration with the chosen host laboratory.

-1st Call for junior chairs
+1st Call for Junior Chairs: closed

-• Nicolas Benech
+- Nicolas Benech

 Project title: TROPHIC – Trophic Regulation of Gut Physiology through Host-Microbiome Interactions in the Context of Malnutrition and Chemotherapy